Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Conclusion

 \section{Conclusion}

 We have presented a technique for determining the sparse vector $\boldsymbol{\beta^*}$ of health status values from noisy pooled measurements in $\boldsymbol{y}$, with the additional feature that our technique is designed to handle bit-flip errors in the pooling matrix.
 These bit-flip errors can occur at a small number of unknown locations, due to which the pre-specified matrix $\boldsymbol{A}$ (known) and the actual pooling matrix $\boldsymbol{\hat{A}}$ (unknown) via which pooled measurements are acquired, differ from each other.
 We use the theory of \textsc{Lasso} debiasing as our basic scaffolding to identify the defective samples in $\boldsymbol{\beta^*}$, but with extensive and non-trivial theoretical and algorithmic innovations to (\textit{i}) make the debiasing robust to model mismatch errors (MMEs), and also to (\textit{ii}) enable identification of the pooled measurements that were affected by the MMEs.
 Our approach is also validated by an extensive set of simulation results, where the proposed method outperforms intuitive baseline techniques.
 To our best knowledge, there is no prior literature on using \textsc{Lasso} debiasing to identify measurements with MMEs.
+Our weights matrix $\boldsymbol{W}$ was designed to minimize the variance of the elements of $\boldsymbol{\hat{\beta}_W}$.
+One could have alternatively designed $\boldsymbol{W}$ to minimize the variance of $\boldsymbol{\hat{\delta}_W}$.
+Likewise, another approach for debiasing could have involved designing an approximate inverse for $(\boldsymbol{A}|\boldsymbol{I_n})$, which would correspond to an approach that minimizes the total variance of the debiased estimates of the elements of $\boldsymbol{\beta^*}$ and $\boldsymbol{\delta^*}$.
+But our primary goal is to accurately estimate $\boldsymbol{\beta^*}$, hence we chose to minimize the variance of $\boldsymbol{\hat{\beta}_W}$.